Arquetipo28/gcloud-workflows/README.md

 ```

 ## Considerations
+* assignationStep property is required, can be global to apply for any workflow or local to apply on a specific one
 * variables inside assignation step must be enclosed with `${}`as shown in the [example](#example-workflow)
-* if assignation step contains variables that doesn't have to be parsed they cannot contan the following characters `${}`
+* if the assignation step contains variables that doesn't have to be parsed they cannot use any of the following characters `${}`
 * All workflows must be nested inside a `main` root
-* assignationStep property is required, can be globally or locally for each workflow
 * the resultant parsed file will be stored in `/tmp/[workflow-source.yml]`

 ## Next Changes